shuken2/kubecost/deploy/kubecost/README.md

 ## Operations Checklist
 - Ensure workloads are labeled with `team`, `env`, and `owner`
 - Review Allocation, Assets and Savings dashboards after deployment
+- Confirm cost data is collected from Kubernetes, EBS, EC2 and S3 sources
 - Generate monthly cost reports and prune unused resources